 Identify to whom the decision-maker defers.
 Then identify the person to whom that player defers.
-Keep doing this till you identify a player who you can influence easily, or have good relations with.
+Keep doing this till you identify a player with who you can influence easily, or have good relations.
 Pay attention not only to individual relationship patterns but also to the joint value that your coalition might have on influencing the final decision-making process.

 In essence, this strategy is the opposite of bootstrapping.
 You must begin with the players who are hardest to influence.
-Often these parties are the ones who exert most influence within an organization.
+Often these parties are the ones who exert the most influence within an organization.
 This strategy allows you to ally yourself with parties that have so much influential power over the others that once you have them on your side, you are almost assured that you will have no opposition.

 Given key account’s numerous priorities, key account managers need to be proactive communicators.
 Regular follow-ups may seem unnecessary, but they are critical to the success of ongoing actions.
 Through regular communication, a key account manager may learn more about the key account needs and discover new ways to add value to existing services or upcoming products.
 Scheduling time to check in with each account allows you to stay on top of your game and promotes critical information sharing.

 For your large clients, you would have a large team servicing them(Large account management process).
 Right from your pre-sales engineer, to your salesperson, to your key account manager to any on-field support executive.
 Every single person is a key member who has insight into how your client’s company functions, and what their current needs are to accelerate sales.